thom4parisot/thom4.net/source/_posts/2016/shame.md

 I can be shamed because I do not use the latest version of a software; because I have not used the latest library; because I have not read an article published 10 minutes ago; because I do not know what happened two weeks ago.

-Does it matter if it is my choice to escape the news bulletins because it feels like poison on tap?
+Does it matter if this is my choice to escape the news bulletins because they feel like poison on tap?

-One thing which helped me is not taking it personally.
-I assume people talk from their perspective, from what reassures them, **from what they think they have to do to protect themselves from shame** — not to shame me.
+One thing which helped me is **not taking it personally**.
+I assume people talk from their perspective, from what reassures them, **from what they think they have to do to protect themselves from shame**.

 It is liberating.